-I. Other Information
+J. Other Information

 Additional information is included in the required supplementary information section of the financial statements.
 A schedule of contributions is not presented as the Town has no obligation to contribute to the plan.
-Detailed information about the Connecticut State Teachers OPEB Plan fiduciary net position is available in the separately issued State of Connecticut Comprehensive Annual Financial Report at www.ct.gov.

-15. PENSION AND OPEB COMBINING SCHEDULES
+NOTE 16 PENSION AND OPEB COMBINING SCHEDULES